I’ll answer this one directly: it’s not.

 What if I want to try anyway?

-So you say “It’s not my style to hang out all day at one place.
+So you say “It’s not my style to hang out all day in one place.
 I want to see a few things quickly and go home.”

 No problem, let’s think about it a little.